 EUR researchers can use the EUR Data Management Plan template to write their DMP.
 The template is designed as a questionnaire in which you can choose from prefilled answers.
 Where applicable, references are made to relevant external documents or people whom you can consult.
 Please note, the questionnaire is quite extensive in order to be able to include the different choices that researchers can make.
 The appendices describe in detail how to act when pursuing FAIR principles for sharing data.

-- All EUR researchers can consult the Data Team of the Erasmus Data Service Centre (EDSC).
+- All EUR researchers can consult the Erasmus Data Service Centre (EDSC).

 - Or attend a training session.

 For data related issues, you can also consult the contact at your school.
 Researchers of:

 - ERIM, ESE and RSM are advised to consult Miriam Braskova.

 - ESHCC are advised to consult Linda Jansen.